britzl/defold-imp/README.md

 ## Usage

-#### imp.apply(source, destination, width, height, kernel)
+#### imp.convolution(source, destination, width, height, kernel)
-Apply a kernel to the pixels of the source buffer and write the resulting values to the destination buffer.
+Perform a convolution between the kernel and the pixels of the source buffer and write the resulting values to the destination buffer.
+Edge handling is done by extending border pixels.

 **PARAMETERS**
 * ```source``` (buffer) - Source buffer to read pixels from